hendraanggrian/IIT-ITM536/assignments/exam.md

 > 3. Will always be automated
 > 4. Is only run once

-**A**.
-Will check unchanged areas of the software to see if they have been affected
+**A.** Will check unchanged areas of the software to see if they have been affected

 ## Problem 26